poult-lab/daily-word/english_words_ learning.md

 01.veracity  [vəˈræsəti]

-[noun] They questioned the veracity of her story./the underlying technology is sound and will likely have a profound impact on the perceived veracity of digital data in the years to come.
+[noun] They questioned the veracity of her story./the underlying technology is sound and will likely have a **profound** impact on the perceived veracity of digital data in the years to come.

 "the quality of being true; the habit of telling the truth"

+02.profound /prəˈfaʊnd/

+[adj] My father's death had a profound effect on us all.

+"very great; felt or experienced very strongly"

+[adj] profound insights.

+"showing great knowledge or understanding"